Lawn mower won't start troubleshooting video: can't pull recoil pull cord

-This video from Sears PartsDirect can help you figure out why you can't pull the recoil starter rope to start your walk-behind lawn mower.
-The troubleshooting includes checking for debris blocking the blade, determining if the recoil starter rope needs replacing and seeing if the engine is locked up.
+This video from Sears PartsDirect can help you figure out why you can't pull the recoil starter rope, also known as a pull cord, to start your walk-behind lawn mower.
+The troubleshooting includes checking for debris blocking the blade, determining if the pull cord needs replacing and seeing if the engine is locked up.

 For more help troubleshooting problems with your lawn mower, check out our DIY repair page.